Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 If a screenshot has any other env pieces/geo/game objects, it was done to show a certain type of effect that the material will have.
 For example, some shader keywords will cause any smoke to not be visible from behind the geo.
 In these cases, I likely threw in the `Clouds` env piece or something else to better demonstrate that.

 All screenshots also have the environment fog unchanged from the default values unless specified otherwise.
-All screenshots also have the geo and env rotated a bit to show how a material will react to the directional lights (Ex: `DirectionalLightFront`, `DirectionalLightBack`, `DirectionalLightLeft`, and `DirectionalLightRight`, game objects) in an env.
+All screenshots also have the geo and env rotated a bit to show how a material will react to directional lights.

 All code snippets will have `map` set the output difficulty.
 Here's an example of that, with `ExpertPlusLawless.dat` being the input and `ExpertPlusStandard.dat` being the output:
 ```
 const map = new Difficulty("ExpertPlusLawless.dat", "ExpertPlusStandard.dat");
 ```
 You can change it to whatever you want but the `map` in the material code will have to match whatever you chose for your output difficulty.

+If a material does have `color:` set, then it cannot be colored by the material.
+However, it still could be colored by the lightmap, directional lights

 # Material List